huggingface/transformers/docs/source/add_new_model.md

 framework as *brand_new_bert*.
 Usually, it is enough to copy an already existing conversion script and slighly adapt it for your use case.
 Don't hesitate to ask the Hugging Face team to point you to a similar already existing conversion script for your model.

+ - If you are porting a model from TensorFlow to PyTorch, a good starting point might be BERT's conversion script [here](https://github.com/huggingface/transformers/blob/7acfa95afb8194f8f9c1f4d2c6028224dbed35a2/src/transformers/models/bert/modeling_bert.py#L91)
+ - If you are porting a model from PyTorch to PyTorch, a good starting point might be BART's conversion script [here](https://github.com/huggingface/transformers/blob/master/src/transformers/models/bart/convert_bart_original_pytorch_checkpoint_to_pytorch.py)

 In the following, we'll quickly explain how PyTorch models stores layer weights and define layer names.
 In PyTorch, the name of a layer is defined by the name of the class attribute you give the layer.